RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

    Part of the Definitions and Notes page for the World Factbook 2017.

-Each page containes different information about countries.
-We can scrape features such as, Inflation rate (consumer prices), industrial production growth rate, etc., and the link to the page that has all of the data for this feature for each country.
+Each page contains different information about countries.
+We can scrape features such as Inflation rate (consumer prices), industrial production growth rate, etc., and the link to the page that has all of the data for this feature for each country.

-Before we start scrapping the CIA World Factbook data, let's get a little bit more familiar with **html** structure.
+Before we start scraping the CIA World Factbook data, let's get a bit more familiar with **HTML** structure.
-Below is an excerpt of the html page that has information about inflation rate.
-Let us closely examine each tag and element in html so we can scrape the data more effeciently.
+Below is an excerpt from the HTML page that has information about the inflation rate.
+Let us carefully examine each tag and element in HTML so we can scrape the data more efficiently.

-**NOTE:** You can view a page in its html format in any browser.
-For Google Chrome, right-click the page you want to view and click on view page source.
+**NOTE:** You can view a page in its HTML format in any browser.
+For Google Chrome, right-click the page you want to see and click on view page source.
-If you are using other browser, you can always look up online how to view the page in html.
+If you are using another browser, you can always look up online on how to view the page in HTML.

 .. parsed-literal:: html